nevingeorge/simpleqa_measurement_analysis/README.md

 # Domain Validity of SimpleQA via Generalizability Theory

-End-to-end pipeline for the paper *"How Domain-Dependent Is SimpleQA?
-A Generalizability-Theory Analysis."*

 We evaluate nine open-source LLMs on the SimpleQA benchmark, decompose score variance using generalizability theory (G-theory), and ask: does SimpleQA's domain sampling give reliable model rankings, and would re-weighting domains to equal contribution change those rankings?

 ---